The National Academy of Inventors (NAI) names Materials Science and Engineering Professor Anthony Brennan, PhD., to its 2017 class of fellows.

 To receive this prestigious distinction, fellows must have developed innovations that will positively impact quality of life, economic development and the welfare of society and be named inventors of U.S. patents or licenses.

-“The election to the National Academy of Inventors illustrates the impact, brilliance, and the innovativeness of Dr. Brennan’s research,” said Dr. Michele Manuel, Department of Materials Science and Engineering Chair.
-“His ground-breaking contributions to technology, science, and society have become an essential driver to help improve the lives of people around the world.”
+“The election to the National Academy of Inventors illustrates the impact, brilliance and innovativeness of Dr. Brennan’s research,” said Michele Manuel, Ph.D., Department of Materials Science & Engineering Chair.
+“His ground-breaking contributions to technology, science and society have become an essential driver to help improve the lives of people around the world.”